nikhilshinde0909/LncRAnalyzer/README.md

 |   └── (and other files)
 └── data.txt
 ```
-Copy your RNA-seq reads (.fastq.gz), rRNA sequences (.fa), Reference genomes (.fa), rel sp. reference genome (.fa), Annotations (.gtf) and Lifover files in data directory; create file data.txt in the same by using data_template.txt and add paths for raw fastq.gz, rRNA sequences, reference genome, rel sp. reference genome, annotations and lifover files in the same \
+Copy your RNA-seq reads (\*.fastq.gz), rRNA sequences (\*.fa), reference genomes (\*.fa), related sp. reference genome (\*.fa), annotations (\*.gtf) and liftover files in data directory; create file data.txt in the same by using data_template.txt and add paths for raw fastq.gz, rRNA sequences, reference genome, rel sp. reference genome, annotations and liftover files in the same \
-If you don't have reference genome, annotations and rRNA sequence information; you can download the same with the script provided with the pipeline as follows
+If you don't have a reference genome, annotations, and rRNA sequence information; you can download the same with the script provided with the pipeline as follows
 ```
 python check_ensembl.py org_name
 eg. python find_species_in_ensembl.py Sorghum